smuthiya/aspnetcore-api-tenantresolver/README.md

-# Tenant Resolver Middleware for AspNetCore 3.1 REST APIs
+# AspNetCore Middleware for Tenant Resolution
-TODO
+This is nuget package which configures a middleware in AspNetCore request processing pipeline and resolves a request to a tenant and introduce the ability to access information about that tenant

 ## About
 TODO